 Why I love it

-- It is truly a boutique hotel with only 3 contemporary en-suite bedrooms, which have private patios, an enchanting garden and magical mountain views.
+- It is truly a boutique hotel with only three contemporary en-suite bedrooms with private patios, an enchanting garden, and magical mountain views.
 Each suite is thoughtfully designed with close attention to detail and tailored to bring the outside IN!

 - All rooms have air-conditioning and wireless internet

 - Life is relaxed here; whether you sit back and relax with a glass of wine, enjoy a delicious meal or stroll through the out-of-the-ordinary gardens, this is a perfect place to recharge your batteries with enough excitement on your doorstep

 I caught up with Monika and Axel the other day.
 More

 Bitten by the bug of the wine route R62?
 I am not surprised as it is a lovely area, easy to combine with Cape Town.

 The best way to create your ideal holiday is to ask a local South African company to organise your trip as they are close to the fire.
 I’m happy to give suggestions.
 Please note, that I’m independent and don’t get a commission of any of them.